ggonnella/textformats/manuals/CLI.md

 the `tf_spec info` command is used, without setting the `--datatype`/`-t` option.

-### Compilation
+### Pre-compilation

+Pre-compiled specifications can be used in most tools in place of the YAML specifications and are automatically recognized.
+They do not contain test data and cannot be embedded in data files.

-It is possible to compile a YAML specification using the tool `tf_spec compile`.
-The output of the tool (compiled specification) is by default written to the standard output; in alternative a filename can be provided using the option `--outfile`.
+It is possible to pre-compile a YAML specification using the tool `tf_spec compile`.
+The output filename is provided using the option `--outfile` (if none is provided, the standard output is used).
-The suggested file extension for compiled specifications is `tfs` (*T*ext*F*ormats *S*pecification).
+The suggested file extension for pre-compiled specifications is `tfs` (*T*ext*F*ormats *S*pecification).

-Compiled specifications can be used in most tools in place of the YAML specifications and are automatically recognized.

-A limitation of compiled specifications is that they cannot contain test data or be embedded in data files.
-Furthermore, they cannot be provided as standard input to the `tf_spec` tool.

 ### Running tests